How to Be Sober and Keep Your Friends

 - Attend a spiritual or religious event

-Join your town’s social media page to discover all the events happening in your area where you can meet new people with similar interests.
+Join your town’s social media page to discover all the events in your area where you can meet new people with similar interests.

 Always Have a Plan B

-There may be times when hanging out with your friends means doing so in an alcohol-fueled environment.
+Sometimes, hanging out with your friends means doing so in an alcohol-fueled environment.
 You may be the best man at your best friend’s wedding, a super bowl party, or a birthday party at the club.
 Just because you must attend doesn’t mean you will break your vow to stay sober.
 Implementing some simple actions will keep the focus on the event and not on your being sober.
 Try these:

 - Hold a virgin drink in your hand, which looks like the actual drink.
 Sweet tea looks like a lot of whiskeys.
 Daiquiris can be made without liquor.
 If people see you with a drink, they may assume it is alcohol and not try to tempt you into drinking.